ozennou/code-guard/README.md

 - In CodeGuard, I use Terraform to create the Azure infrastructure for the project by configuring the ```tfstate``` in Azure Blob Storage and creating the necessary resources for the infrastructure, such as VMs, NICs, security groups, and virtual networks.
 - For the GitLab-EE configuration, I use Ansible to install GitLab-EE and all its dependencies, configure it, and also configure the GitLab Runner on the second VM, linking it to the GitLab instance so it's ready to execute jobs.
 - All of this is automated, which is why I use GitHub Actions to create a pipeline that validates the code, scans for potential security risks, plans and applies the Terraform configuration, and then runs the Ansible playbooks to configure GitLab-EE and the GitLab Runner on the infrastructure VMs.
+- Enable GitLab promethues and exporter for components like Nginx, Redis and Postgres.

 ## Resources
 ### Storing terraform state in azure storage: